elisechant/things-ive-learned-from-sass-plugins/README.md

-# things-ive-learned-from-sass-plugins
+# Things I've Learned From Sass Plugins

-> Design patterns, tricks and takeaways from our best Sass Developers..
+> Design patterns, tricks and takeaways from our best Sass Developers.

 > Slide deck from SydCSS Presentation "Things I’ve learned from Sass Plugins", 5 June 2014